Adversarial Inverse Reinforcement Learning for Mean Field Games: Descriptions for Numerical Tasks

-{\bf Model.} This model is used in \cite{cui2021approximately}.
-There is a group of agents making sequential decisions to moving ``left'' or ``right''.
+This model is used in \citep{cui2021approximately}.
+A group of agents makes sequential decisions to move ``left'' or ``right''.
 At each step, each agent is at a position (state) either ``left'', ``right'' or ``center'', and can choose to move either ``left'' or ``right'', receives a reward according the current population density (mean field) at each position, and with probability one (dynamics) they reach ``left'' or ``right''.
-Once an agent leaves ``center'', she can never head back and can only be in left or right thereafter.
-Formally, we configure the MFG as follows: $\S = \{C, L, R\}$, $\A = \S \setminus \{C\}$, the reward This reward setting means each agent will incur a negative reward determined by the population density at her current position.
-The transition function is deterministic that directs an agent to the next state with probability one: $p(s_{t+1} \vert s_t, a_t, \mu_t) = \mathds{1}_{\{s_{t+1} = a_t\}}.$
+Once an agent leaves ``centre'', she can never head back and can only be on the left or right thereafter.
+Formally, we configure the MFG as follows: $\Smc = \{C, L, R\}$, $\Amc = \Smc \setminus \{C\}$, the reward This reward setting means each agent will incur a negative reward determined by the population density at her current position.
+The transition function is deterministic that directs an agent to the next state with probability one: $P(s_{t+1} \vert s_t, a_t, \mu_t) = \mathds{1}_{\{s_{t+1} = a_t\}}.$

-{\bf Settings.} The initial mean field $\mu_0$ is set as $\mu_0(L) = \mu_0(R) = 0.5$.
-For new dynamics, we add the randomness to the transition function.
-With probability $0.8$, the agent moves to the state determined by the action, and with probability $0.2$, the agent randomly moves to either ``left'' or ``right''.